Paul Bellini

 Paul Bellini (born September 12, 1959) is a Canadian comedy writer and television actor best known for his work on the comedy series The Kids in the Hall and This Hour Has 22 Minutes.
-He has worked on several projects with Josh Levy and Scott Thompson, and has appeared in small parts on television shows and films.

 The Kids in the Hall

-Paul Bellini attended York University in 1978, where he met Scott Thompson, later to become a member of The Kids in the Hall.
-For the troupe's eponymous TV series, which ran from 1988 to 1995, Bellini served as Thompson's writing partner.
-He received several Gemini Award, Emmy Award and CableACE Award nominations as part of the show's writing team.
-During the same era, Bellini and Thompson also collaborated in a queercore band called Mouth Congress.
+Paul Bellini attended York University in 1978, where he received an Honours B.A. in Film.
+It was there, at the Vanier College residence, that he met Scott Thompson, an acting student who later became a member of The Kids in the Hall.
+For the troupe's eponymous TV series, which ran from 1989 to 1995, Bellini served primarily as Thompson's writing partner.

+Their principal creation during this period was monologist Buddy Cole.
+Thompson preferred the character to be sexual and sassy, whereas Bellini emphasized the 'magical whimsy' of the character.
+The character and his monologues appeared frequently on both the television show and in live appearances, and is still active in Thompson's touring repertoire.

+During the same era, Bellini and Thompson also collaborated with various musicians in an experimental rock band called Mouth Congress.
+Their early songs were silly, often about things like cigarettes or wigs, but later they delved into deeper topics like manhood and sexuality.
+They performed frequently at The Rivoli in Toronto, until the demands of making a television show took over Thompson's free time.
+Bellini carried on, releasing two solo albums - The Northland's Own (1995) and Put Paul First (2000), both available on Bandcamp.

-Bellini's on-screen presence in The Kids in the Hall began when CBC Television suggested that the troupe conduct some form of sweepstakes in order to determine the makeup of the show's fanbase.
-Turning down such conventional ideas as a free show taping or a cash prize, the members of KITH decided that the "prize" would be Paul Bellini in a towel.
-Thus the "Touch Paul Bellini" contest was born, wherein the winner was granted the chance to gently poke the betoweled Bellini with a stick.
-This sweepstakes would be recreated by HBO, the show's American broadcaster, with winner Rebecca Klatka of St. Petersburg, Florida, poking Bellini with a kitchen utensil.
-During the fourth season, Mike Szabo won a breakfast with him at the Ottawa airport after winning the "Spot Bellini" contest: to win, a viewer had to draw how Bellini appeared in a particular sketch (namely, emerging from a box of condoms).
-During these and other appearances on the show, Bellini would wander into a sketch wearing nothing but a towel and never speaking, thus himself becoming an absurd character in the show.
-At the end of the final episode, however, after the cast is buried alive during the end credits, Bellini approaches their grave, turns to the camera, and intones, "Thank God that's finally over."
-He then picks up a flower and proceeds to dance on their grave.
+Bellini's on-screen presence in The Kids in the Hall began when the producers suggested the troupe conduct a contest to determine the demographics of the show's fan base.
+Turning down such conventional ideas as meeting the Kids or a cash prize, the members of KITH decided the 'prize' would be Paul Bellini wearing only a towel.

+Thus the 'Touch Paul Bellini' contest was born, wherein the winner was granted the chance to gently poke Bellini with a stick.
+This contest took Bellini to Florida, New Brunswick, Ohio and Ottawa to meet the winners.
+To win, a viewer had to draw a picture of Bellini emerging from a giant box of condoms.
+During these and other appearances on the show, Bellini would often wander into a sketch silently, thus becoming the show's absurd mascot.
+At the end of the final episode, after the cast is buried alive during the end credits, the usually silent Bellini approaches the grave, turns to the camera, and for the first time ever, he speaks, saying, "Thank God that's finally over."
+He then picks up a flower and proceeds to dance on the grave.